Simple validations (built-in)

 | \d{11} | PESEL | 75010125915 |

 * **Mask presentation (visibleMask)** – not to be confused with the regex mask above.
-Mask presentation is used to define the format in which **while typing** the characters in the text field are to be arranged.
-A typical example is the automatic addition of hyphens or spaces in a postal code, tax ID or credit card number while typing.
-The property **Mask presentation** is also specified in the section *Data quality*.
-A special syntax is used here (e.g. digits, letters, special characters) to define the display format. **Example:** For the tax ID number, we want the format `999-999-99-99` – the appropriate mask presentation expression will make the user enter a continuous string of digits, while on the screen they appear divided into 3-3-2-2 with automatically inserted hyphens.
-Mask presentation concerns only the appearance of the entered data for the user's convenience – it does not verify the correctness of the value itself (that is what the regex mask is for).
-The following characters appear among the elements of the mask definition:
+Mask presentation is used to define the format in which **while typing** the characters in the text field should be arranged.
+A typical example is automatically adding hyphens or spaces in a postal code, tax ID, or credit card number while typing.
+The property **Mask presentation** we also specify in the section *Data quality*.
+A special syntax is used here (e.g. digits, letters, special characters) to define the display format. **Example:** For a tax ID number, we want the format `999-999-99-99` – the appropriate mask presentation expression will make the user enter a continuous string of digits, and on the screen they will appear divided into 3-3-2-2 with automatically inserted hyphens.
+Mask presentation concerns only the appearance of the entered data for user convenience - it does not verify the correctness of the value itself (that is what the regex mask is for).
+The following characters occur among the elements of the mask definition:

 * **S** - represents any character that is a letter (A-Z, a-z),